 The best way to prevent Kennel Cough in Chesterfield is through vaccination.
 The vaccine is a quick and painless procedure for your dog in the form of a nasal spray or your dog may benefit from the new oral solution that’s now available ay Chapel House Vets.
 The oral method is easier to administer and therefore may reduce stress for your dog and you as the owner.

 The Kennel Cough vaccination is given once a year.
 Depending on individual circumstances it may not be given at the same time as their annual booster.
 Please contact us at Chapel House Vets in either Chesterfield or Staveley if you’d like details.

 If you’re going on holiday, it’s important that your dog is vaccinated against Kennel Cough, otherwise kennels may not accept your dog.
 Prepare in advance as the vaccination should be given at least one week before their stay for the nasal method and three weeks for the oral method.

-If you are concerned your dog may have caught Kennel Cough and is presenting symptoms, contact us for advice.
+If you are concerned your dog may have caught Kennel Cough in Chesterfield and is presenting symptoms, contact us for advice.
 Alternatively, if you would like to arrange a Kennel Cough vaccination for your four-legged friend, you can now book online.